Book cover

 if statement was not completely covered by the tests

-In these figures, the green lines are the ones covered by the execution of the tests.
-However, there is also a statement marked in yellow.
-This color indicates that the command is a branch (in this case, an if) and that only one of the possible paths of the branch (in this case, the false path) was exercised by the tests.
-Lastly, there is a line in red.
-This color indicates lines not covered by the tests.
+In these figures, the green lines represent code covered by the execution of the tests.
+However, there’s also a statement marked in yellow.
+This color indicates that the statement is a branch (in this case, an if) statement and that only one of the possible paths through the branch (in this case, the false path) was exercised by the tests.
+Finally, a line in red indicates code not covered by the tests.

-In Java, the test coverage tools work by instrumenting the bytecode generated by the language compiler.
-As shown in the figure with coverage statistics, the previous program, after being compiled, has 52 instructions covered by the tests, out of a total of 56 instructions.
+In Java, test coverage tools often operate by instrumenting the bytecode generated by the compiler.
+As shown in the figure with coverage statistics, after compilation, the program has 52 instructions covered by the tests, out of a total of 56 instructions.
 Therefore, the test coverage is 52 / 56 = 92.9%.

 8.4.1 What is the Ideal Test Coverage?

-There is no magic or absolute target number for test coverage.
-The recommended coverage varies from project to project, depending on the complexity of the requirements, the criticality of the project, etc. In general, it does not need to be 100%, as there are always trivial methods in a system, such as getters and setters.
-Also, we have methods whose testing is more challenging, like user interface methods or methods with asynchronous behavior.
+There is no universal or absolute target number for test coverage.
+The recommended coverage varies from project to project, depending on the complexity of the requirements, the criticality of the project, and other factors.
+Generally, it does not need to be 100%, as there are always trivial methods in a system, such as getters and setters.
+Moreover, some methods are more challenging to test, such as user interface methods or those with asynchronous behavior.

-Therefore, it is not recommended to set a coverage goal that must always be achieved.
-Instead, we should monitor the evolution of coverage results over time, to check whether developers, for example, are not becoming less committed to writing tests.
-It is also recommended to carefully assess the statements or methods that are not covered by the existing tests, to confirm that they are not relevant or are indeed more challenging to test.
+Therefore, setting a rigid coverage goal that must always be achieved is not advisable.
+Instead, we should monitor the evolution of coverage results over time to ensure developers are maintaining their commitment to writing tests.
+It is also important to carefully assess the statements or methods not covered by the existing tests and confirm that they are either non-critical or intrinsically more challenging to test.

-Given these considerations, teams who value writing tests easily reach coverage close to 70% (link).
+Given these considerations, teams that prioritize writing tests often achieve coverage of approximately 70% (link).
 On the other hand, values below 50% tend to raise concerns (link).
-Lastly, even when using TDD, test coverage usually does not reach 100%, although it is generally over 90% (link).
+Furthermore, even when using TDD, test coverage usually does not reach 100%, though it typically exceeds 90% (link).

-Real World: At a Google developers conference, in 2014, some stats on coverage measures of the company’s systems were presented (see the video).
-In the median, Google’s systems had 78% of coverage, in terms of statements.
-As mentioned in the presentation, the recommendation is to reach 85% in most systems, although this is not set in stone.
+Real World: At a Google developers conference in 2014, statistics on coverage measures of the company’s systems were presented (see the video).
+The median coverage for Google’s systems was 78% in terms of statements.
+As mentioned in the presentation, the recommended target is 85% for most systems, although this isn’t set in stone.
 It was also mentioned that coverage varies by programming language.
-The lowest coverage was for C++ projects, slightly below 60% in the average.
-The highest was measured for Python projects, slightly above 80%.
+The lowest coverage was found in C++ projects, averaging slightly below 60%.
+The highest coverage was measured for Python, at slightly above 80%.

 8.4.2 Other Definitions of Coverage

-The definition of coverage, presented before and based on statements, is the most common one.
-However, there are other definitions, such as function coverage (percentage of functions that are executed by the tests), function call coverage (among all the statements in a program that call functions, how many are exercised by the tests), branch coverage (percentage of branches of a program that are executed by the tests; an if always generates two branches: when the condition is true and when it is false).
-Command and branch coverages are also called C0 Coverage and C1 Coverage, respectively.
-To illustrate the difference between both, we will use the following class (first code) and its unit test (second code):
+The definition of coverage presented earlier, based on statements, is the most common one.
+However, other definitions exist, such as function coverage (percentage of functions executed by the tests), function call coverage (among all the statements in a program that call functions, the percentage exercised by the tests), and branch coverage (percentage of branches in a program executed by the tests; an if always generates two branches: one when the condition is true and another when it is false).
+Statement and branch coverages are also known as C0 Coverage and C1 Coverage, respectively.
+To illustrate the difference between the two, consider the following class (first code) and its unit test (second code):

 public class Math {